Speaker of the House of Commons (United Kingdom): Presiding officer

 The speaker's primary function is to preside over the House of Commons.
-According to parliamentary rules, the speaker is the highest authority of the House of Commons and has final say over how its business is conducted.
-Traditionally, the speaker when presiding wore court dress – a black coat with white shirt and bands, beneath a black gown, with stockings and buckled shoes, and a full-bottomed wig.
+According to parliamentary rules, the speaker is the highest authority of the House of Commons and has final say over how its business and operations are conducted.
+Traditionally, the speaker, when presiding, wore court dress – a black coat with white shirt and bands, beneath a black gown, with stockings and buckled shoes, and a full-bottomed wig.
 But in 1992 Betty Boothroyd, the first female speaker, eschewed the wig.
 Her successor, Michael Martin, also declined to wear the wig; moreover, he chose to simplify other aspects of the costume, doing away with the once customary buckled court shoes and silk stockings.
 His successor John Bercow abandoned traditional dress, wearing a plain black gown over his lounge suit when presiding.
 For ceremonial occasions such as the State Opening, the speaker wears a black and gold robe with a train; previously, this was worn over court dress with a white waterfall cravat, but the present speaker wears plain morning dress.

 Whilst presiding, the speaker sits in a chair at the front of the House.
 Traditionally, members supporting the Government sit on the speaker's right, and those in Opposition on the speaker's left.
 The speaker's powers are extensive – much more so than those of the speaker's counterpart in the House of Lords, the Lord Speaker.
 Most importantly, the speaker calls on members to speak; no member may make a speech without the speaker's prior permission.
 By custom, the speaker alternates between members supporting the Government and those in Opposition.
 Members direct their speeches not to the whole House, but to the speaker, using the words "Mister Speaker" or "Madam Speaker".
 Members must refer to each other in the third person by the name of their constituency or their ministerial titles (not their names); they may not directly address anyone other than the speaker (who does call them by name).
 In order to remain neutral, the speaker generally refrains from making speeches, although there is nothing to prevent him or her from doing so.
 For example, on Tuesday 1 September 2020, Speaker Hoyle addressed the House on the subject of the arrest of a Conservative MP for rape.